 Academic Advisors are vital to a student’s global engagement.
 This information is designed to assist you to help your students be Global Cougs at Washington State University.

-The Office of International Programs Global Learning Department has opportunities for students available at WSU Everett, Pullman, Spokane, Tri-Cities, and Vancouver, as well as the Global Campus.
+Global Learning has opportunities for students available at WSU Everett, Pullman, Spokane, Tri-Cities, Vancouver, and the Global Campus.

 - Global Learning Ambassadors